How Germany Wins At Manufacturing — For Now

 "Starting with Volkswagen, the Beetle, the first Beetle was supplied by the Schmittenberg company with the first weld nuts," she says.

 Weld nuts are small but critically important parts.
 Most are about the size of a silver dollar with a small-threaded tube sticking up.
-They are welded to a car's body and used to bolt on things like seats and seatbelts, so they must be able hold up against the violent forces unleashed when cars collide or smash into something.
+They are welded to a car's body and used to bolt on things like seats and seat belts, so they must be able to hold up against the violent forces unleashed when cars collide or smash into something.

 They look pretty simple, like something that these days would be manufactured in a low-wage country; in fact, they are highly engineered parts.
 Christian Rieder heads up Schmittenberg's sales team.
 He says the weld nuts the company produces are incredibly strong.

-"On this threaded plate you can hang 4 Mercedes-Benz S-Classes on," he says.
+"On this threaded plate you can hang four Mercedes-Benz S-Classes on," he says.
 That's the equivalent of 8 tons — you could weld this small threaded plate to a steel girder, then hang four large automobiles from it, and the threads would not strip, the part would not fail.

 That attention to engineering and quality is a hallmark of German manufacturing companies.
-Yvonne Schmittenberg says it's what makes Schmittenberg, and companies like it, competitive:"Obviously we are under pressure and we have to fight for market share every day, but still quality is our main issue, and we would never shift to anywhere when quality is in slightest question."
+Yvonne Schmittenberg says it's what makes Schmittenberg, and companies like it, competitive: "Obviously we are under pressure and we have to fight for market share every day, but still quality is our main issue, and we would never shift to anywhere when quality is in slightest question."

 This is one of the strengths of German Mittelstand companies: They're often family-owned and focus on long-term success, not on maximizing short-term profits.
 They pay attention to quality.